S3Studio/cloud-bench-checker/doc/Baseline.md

 Defines the filename of the output containing the result.

 ### output_metadata
+> Ignored in apiserver.
+The value requested by the user is used.

 Defines fields to be extracted from the `metadata` properties of each baseline and output to the file.

 If the specified field doesn't exist in the baseline, the output value for the field will be empty.

 ### output_risk_only
+> Ignored in apiserver.
+The value requested by the user is used.

 Defines how to filter and output the result.
 Type: Boolean

 Avaliable values:
 * true: Only output results with cloud resources in risk (failing the benchmark check)
 * false: Output all cloud resources that have been checked by baseline, with no filter

+### server_hide_yaml
+> * Added from project version 0.2.0
+> * Used in apiserver

+Indicates whether to output yaml definitions in response if requested.
+Type: Boolean

+Useful in situations where the details of the conf file are not appropriate to show to the user of apiserver.

 ---